Indonesians vote for new parliament, stage set for presidential poll

 It operates, however, within a presidential system where the executive branch has the authority to overrule it.

-(Additional reporting by Anastasia Arvirianty, Fergus Jensen and Jonathan Thatcher; Writing by Randy Fabi; Editing by Jonathan Thatcher, Dean Yates and Simon Cameron-Moore)
+(Additional reporting by Anastasia Arvirianty and Jonathan Thatcher; Editing by Jonathan Thatcher and Dean Yates)